After Outcry, Crowdfunding Site Patreon Backs Off Plan To Raise Fees

 Ready for some math?

 Previously, Patreon subtracted fees from a supporter's pledge.
-If you gave a dollar a month to support a webcomic artist, Patreon would get 5 cents, a third party company like Paypal would get between 2 and 10 cents, and the artist would get the remaining 85 to 93 cents.
+If you gave a dollar a month to support a webcomic artist, Patreon would get five cents, a third-party company like PayPal would get between two and 10 cents, and the artist would get the remaining 85 to 93 cents.
 Multiple pledges were grouped together, which helped keep processing costs low but could create confusion for users.

 Patreon's new idea was to run each pledge individually and add a charge on top of the pledge amount.
 The fee would be 35 cents plus 2.9 percent.
-For that same $1/month pledge, you'd now pay $1.38; Patreon still gets 5 cents, the artist gets a consistent 95 cents, and the rest goes to cover transaction costs.
+For that same $1/month pledge, you'd now pay $1.38; Patreon still gets five cents, the artist gets a consistent 95 cents, and the rest goes to cover transaction costs.

 An extra 38 cents might not seem like much.
 (Apparently, it didn't seem like much to Patreon.)

 But users immediately realized that the change would burden small donations the most.
-Somebody giving one $15/month donation to their favorite video series would pay $15.78.
-But someone supporting 15 beloved podcasts with $1/month each would see their payment spike from $15 to more than $20 — with more than a quarter of that vanishing into processing fees.
+Somebody giving one $15/month donation to his favorite video series would pay $15.78.
+But people supporting 15 beloved podcasts with $1/month each would see their payment spike from $15 to more than $20 — with more than a quarter of that vanishing into processing fees.

 The response was almost universally negative — with fury and deep disappointment from both patrons and creators, as supporters pulled their $1 pledges.